-The Company shall pay the 75% of disposal proceeds realized from the disposal of non core assets to the Agent bank and the Agent Bank shall pay each lenders it's pro-rata share of such repayments and the balance 25% of proceeds will be injected as working capital for operations of the company.
+The company shall pay the 75% of the disposal proceeds realized from the disposal of non core assets to the Agent bank and the Agent Bank shall pay each lenders it's pro-rata share of such repayments and balance 25% of the proceeds will be injected as working capital for the operations of the company.

-Thereafter, the company shall make the payments of Principal and Mark-Up from it's own resources to the Agent Bank which shall pay each lenders it's pro-rata share of such repayments as elucidated under the Scheme of Arrangement.
+Thereafter, the company shall make the payments of Principal and Mark-Up from it's own resources to the Agent Bank which shall pay each lender it's pro-rata share of such payments as elucidated under the scheme of Arrangement.

-The past Mark up and the initial tier 2 Debt markup shall be waived off by the lenders if the Principal Debt (Tier-1 and Tier-2) and Mark-Up (Tier-1 Debt markup and Subsequent Tier-2 Debt markup) are paid timely and in accordance with the repayment Schedule under scheme of Arrangement.
-However, in case of any default in making all or any of payments stated above, full amount of such waived amounts (Past markup and Initial Tier-2 Debt markup) shall stand due and become payable.
+The past Mark-up and initial Tier 2 Debt Markup shall be waived off by the lenders if the Principal Debt (Tier-1 and Tier 2) and Mark-up (Tier-1 Debt markup and subsequent Tier 2 Debt markup) are paid timely and in accordance with repayment schedule under scheme of arrangement.
+However, in case of any default in making all or any payments stated above, full of such waived amounts (Past markup and initial Tier-2 Debt markup) shall stand due and become payable.